 4) Streets of Rogue.

 I need to begin off by saying I despise games like this, I have never found one I even remotely liked until now its just something so mindlessly fun about it, from the tacky humour to the simple yet addictive gameplay, its feels fun to play and almost like a pixel RPG version of Gta 5.

 I find myself thinking about playing even when I am not at my pc, I installed it on every PC I own, and I actually play it, yes i actually find time to play this game, not every good game I find time to play as I am only human with limited hours in a day, yet Streets of Rogue makes me want to play it more, and the fact the developers continues to improve the game with heaps of free updates makes it only more attractive to me.

 I hope in time the developers release a few paid DLC, as their efforts to support the game long term is something I feel should be rewarded.

 This game is pure genius, never knowing from one “life” to the next what you will face as bonuses or struggles left me wanting to continually push one level more in effort to boost my legacy with permanent upgrades, one of my personal favourite debuffs was vertigo, and having to play the entire level while running on the ceiling, this was both challenging and very funny twist on a not so amusing condition!

 A very clever game everyone should have in their library, the simple pixel art style hides a game of surprising depth and one with massive potential for enjoyment.

 6) Human: Fall Flat

-Overall I fully recommend it to anyone with even the slightest interest in puzzle or physics based games.
+Overall I wholeheartedly recommend it to anyone with even the slightest interest in puzzle or physics-based games.